Aviation stories and tips to help you stay sharp.

 Edit, September 18, 2019:

-Two days ago, 'Draco', a highly modified backcountry turboprop high-wing airplane, was destroyed in a takeoff accident where strong winds were a factor in the accident.
+Two days ago, 'Draco', a highly modified backcountry turboprop high-wing airplane, was destroyed in a takeoff accident where strong winds appeared to be a factor in the accident.
 Thankfully, Draco's pilot Mike Patey and his two passengers walked away unharmed.

 Shortly after the accident, Patey began filming a video of himself in which he explained what happened and noted the sequence of events that lead up to the takeoff attempt.